Editz7/FlameToGrim/README.md

 The script will take a fullscreen screenshot, upload it, copy the upload URL to the clipboard, and then delete the local copy of the screenshot.

-## Configuration

-Modify the `zipline.sh` script to change the server details or authorization header as needed for your setup.

 ## Contribution

 Contributions are welcome.
 Please fork the repository and submit a pull request with your changes.